Community Studies and Mosaics Documentaries

-The Community Studies Center at Dickinson College has produced a number of documentary films.
+Community Studies and Mosaics at Dickinson College has produced a number of documentary films.
 Many of these have resulted from work done in the context of the Mosaic programs and Oral History Projects.
-Some are feature-length films and others are shorts we have posted on CSC's YouTube channel.
-More information may be obtained by viewing the websites listed below or contacting The Community Studies Center directly at firstname.lastname@example.org or Professor Susan Rose, Director of CSC at email@example.com.
+Some are feature-length films and others are shorts we have posted on the Community Studies and Mosaic's YouTube channel.
+More information may be obtained by viewing the websites listed below or contacting Community Studies and Mosaics directly at email@example.com or Professor Susan Rose, Director of Community Studies and Mosaics at firstname.lastname@example.org.
 A number of the films are also in circulation at the Dickinson College library.

 An Argentine Mosaic: Destino Patagonia (71 minutes; bilingual Sp/Eng)